"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

-While I sat here looking at his picture I remembered the 'Dear Jane' letter he'd sent me from college to break things off.
-Though I'd not been shocked by it, (having sensed things were ending), still, it stung and I remember reading it over again, then ceremoniously (as only an 17-year-old girl can do) I opened our woodstove door, probably whispered, "Fare Thee well," and tossed the letter into the orange flames.
+While I sat here looking at his picture I remembered the 'Dear Jane' letter he'd mailed me from college.
+Though not shocking (having sensed things were ending), still, it stung and I remember reading it over again, then ceremoniously (as only an 17-year-old girl can) I opened our woodstove door, probably whispered, "Fare Thee well," and tossed the letter into the orange flames.

 And while I sat here smiling at those memories, this thought came to me: "How foolish we are to become all upset about various stop signs in Life's road."

-But at 17..... oh, what do we really know at 17?
+But at 17!
+Oh, what do we really know at 17?
 True, sometimes couples meet in their teens, marry, and stay happily so all their lives.
 But most often?
 Most often I think at 17 we are, well, just silly.

 Always, that makes me sad, for what do we really know when we're young?
 Aren't we still being formed in those fragile years, formed into who we will be at, say, 50?
 Aren't our roads, our bridges, still being built at 25, the ones which will take us successfully to the end of our lives?

-I think peace comes when we realize some of our dreams were temporary, born only of a certain changing season in our lives.
+I think peace arrives when we realize some of our dreams were temporary, born only of certain changing desires.
 But God-inspired dreams happen.
-That is, when we cooperate with His way of doing things, for He allows for distractions, for Life journeys we never imagined at 20, for detours and traffic jams, where we sit only and wait.
+That is, when we cooperate with His way of doing things, though yes, often He allows for distractions, for detours and traffic jams, where we wander or sit only and wait.

-And one last thing I've noticed?
+One last thing?
 Usually, God's dreams for us, the ones He implants, can always be lived, even in tiny ways.
-Daily, no matter where in the road we are standing.
 Want to be an artist?
 Draw, paint, create.
-Want to be a writer?
+Dream of being a writer?
 Write, read, observe.
-Want to teach?
+Long to teach?
 Teach, learn, take a class.
 And on and on it goes.

-Some dreams should be seen for what they were and given-up, set aside.
+Some dreams should be seen for what they were and set aside.
 But what is real will always rise to the surface.
 And God is wonderful at finding a way where there is no way to see those dreams, His dreams for us, come to fruition.

 "We do the things we really want to do."
 Some people disagree with that old saying, but I've nearly always found it to be factual.